Easter in the Algarve

 When it comes to Easter in the Algarve, the region really knows how to celebrate.
 You might have your own Easter traditions, but if you've decided to go on holiday then the Algarve is a great choice!

-At SandyBlue, we want to help you make the Easter 2023 in the Algarve a trip you will never forget.
+At SandyBlue, we want to help you make Easter 2026 in the Algarve a trip you will never forget.
 It is an important time for the Portuguese people, so you can guarantee good food, cultural festivals and a great atmosphere.

 Easter in Portugal - why it's important